TwoScoopGames/Duolastic/task-list.md

 - Shiny silver sphere
   - needs to be shinier

-- You are floating in space, stars and galaxies visible moving in background
-  - Skybox rotating on it's z axis forever ?
+- star field rotating on it's z axis during game play
   - quaternionSlerp ?

-- `round` - set of goals
+- `round` - set of goals (we have rounds now)
 - `match` - set of rounds

-- the side of the court cube closest to you flashes success color(ex. blue) when you score a goal, warning color(ex. red) when you have a goal scored on you
+- right now goals flash once, make goals strobe flash or possibly tween in and out?
   - player that lost jiggles in frustration (possibly particles)
   - player who scored "jumps" (each part of the players stack separates, moves up, then tweens back together)